carmanaught/mpvcontextmenu/README.md

 Similarly, Zenity needs to be installed and accessible via the PATH or set it up manually in `zenity-dialogs.lua`.
 If you do not wish to use the zenity dialogs, remove the entries in the menu items referencing them.

-The menu uses the Source Code Pro font, which can be [found here](https://github.com/adobe-fonts/source-code-pro) (or check your repositories), however the font can be changed in the `menu-engine-tk.tcl` file.
+The menu uses the Source Code Pro font, which can be [found here](https://github.com/adobe-fonts/source-code-pro) (or check your repositories), however the font can be changed in the `menu-builder-tk.tcl` file.
 A mono-spaced font must be used for the menu items to appear correctly.

 To get a list of fonts available to specify the correct name for Tcl/Tk, from a terminal run `wish` and from the wish prompt, enter `puts [font families]`.